Danilo-Guedes/quikdev-danilo-test/README.md

 # quikdev-danilo-test

-this is a test for fullstack developer in Quikdev made in a weekend
+This is a test for fullstack developer in Quikdev made in a weekend, and with more time I will refactor and add more features (probably).

 This is a fullstack application built with Vite + React in the front-end and Node.js + Express in the back-end.
+It' is a simulation for a social media app, with full authentication, user creation, post creation, add comments and so on...

 ## Front-end

-The front-end of this application is developed using Vite and React.
-Vite is a fast build tool for modern web development, and React is a popular JavaScript library for building user interfaces.
+The front-end of this application is developed using:

+- Vite: a fast build tool for modern web development.
+- React: a popular JavaScript library for building user interfaces.
+- Formik: a library for building forms with React.
+- Yup: a schema validation library.
+- Tailwind CSS: a utility-first CSS framework.
+- React Query: a library for fetching and managing data in React applications.

 ## Back-end

-The back-end of this application is developed using Node.js and Express.
-Node.js is a JavaScript runtime that allows us to run JavaScript on the server-side, and Express is a fast and minimalist web application framework for Node.js.
+The back-end of this application is developed using:

+- Node.js: a JavaScript runtime for server-side development.
+- Express: a fast and minimalist web application framework for Node.js.
+- Multer: a middleware for handling file uploads in Node.js.
+- Passport: an authentication middleware for Node.js.
+- SQLite3: a lightweight and embedded database for Node.js.

 ## Getting Started